Carly07/Deeelish/README.md

 ### Tools

-•	<a target="_blank" href="https://www.gitpod.io/">GitPod</a> – This is the online Integrated Development Environment (IDE) used for the development of this project.
+•	<a target="_blank" href="https://www.gitpod.io/">GitPod</a> – The online Integrated Development Environment (IDE) used for the development of this project.

 •	<a target="_blank" href="https://account.mongodb.com/">MongoDB</a> - A NoSQL database used for storing the user data in JSON-like documents.

 •   <a target="_blank" href="https://www.google.co.uk/chrome/">Google Chrome</a> - This browser and its' developer tools were used throughout the development of the app.

-•   <a target="_blank" href="https://www.google.co.uk/chrome/">Responsinator</a> - Website used throughout the development to test responsiveness functionality on different devices.
+•   <a target="_blank" href="https://www.google.co.uk/chrome/">Responsinator</a> - Website used to test responsiveness on different devices.

 •	<a target="_blank" href="https://github.com/">Git</a> – A command-line tool, used for version control